PosoSAgapo/2020_ERPLearning/README.md

 `Huggingface Transformer`

 ## Data:
-This paper using following data:
+This paper using following data,for some of them, we already upload it in the data folder, you need to download the dataset that is in a larger size  :

 `Transitive Similarity Data`